denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. The program prints 50.0 on line 11.
 H. The program prints 49.0 on line 11.

-**My Answer: A  / Correct Answer: A,D**
+**My Answer: A
+Correct Answer: A,D**

-The first compiler error is on line 3.
+**The first compiler error is on line 3.
 The variable temp is declared as a float, but the assigned value is 50.0, which is a double without the F/f postfix.
 Since a double doesn’t fit inside a float, line 3 does not compile.
 Next, depth is declared inside the for loop and only has scope inside this loop.
-Therefore, reading the value on line 10 triggers a compiler error.
+Therefore, reading the value on line 10 triggers a compiler error.**